Crispy and Chewy Chocolate Chip Cookie Recipe

 To make your chocolate chip cookies look extra polished (you know there are few things that Instagram loves as much as a beautiful cookie shot), just press a few chocolate chips into the tops of the dough balls right before they bake.

-chocolate chip cookie dough in balls on a parchment lined cookie sheet
+overhead image of chocolate chip cookie dough in balls on a parchment lined cookie sheet

 Fillings for Chocolate Chip Cookies